vgs-samples/android-sdk-demo/collect/src/main/java/com/vgscollect/androiddemo/samples/compose/README.md

 # Compare fields content

-This sample demonstrates how to VGS with Jetpack Compose.
+This sample demonstrates how to use VGS with Jetpack Compose.

 ## Prerequisites